What is Direct Messaging?

 In order to send/receive Direct Messages from OP, the user must utilize a Direct Messaging address issued by us via EMR Direct.
 Practices that plan on using a Direct Messaging address not issued by OP must generate a CCD, download it to their desktop then open up the application they are using for Direct Messaging and upload it into the message they compose.
 QIC can not capture this action and therefore the client can not meet the MU requirements.

 Note: A Direct Messaging address is assigned to a specific individual within a practice.
 If that user changes practices, they must obtain a new address with the new practice.
-A Direct Messaging address can only have one person who uses it, and that user must submit notarized forms for identity proofing.
+A Direct Messaging address can only have one person who uses it.
 To receive a Direct Messaging address, each user must have a verifiable need to transmit or receive Protected Health Information.

 Direct Messaging Accounts for Medical Staff Members